Baud-lab/P50/16S/Figures/README.md

 + VD of microbiome
 ```
-augmented_VC.RData # created by P50/16S/Preprocessing/annotate_VCs_pvalues.R from output of CoreQuantGen; also available from figshare
+augmented_DGE_VC_wALL.RData # created by P50/16S/Preprocessing/annotate_VCs_pvalues.R from output of CoreQuantGen; also available from figshare
 ```
 </details>